dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions-1/nerddinner/build-a-model-with-business-rule-validations.md

 ![](build-a-model-with-business-rule-validations/_static/image10.png)

-We can then implement our DinnerRespository class using the code below:
+We can then implement our DinnerRepository class using the code below:

 [!code-csharp[Main](build-a-model-with-business-rule-validations/samples/sample3.cs)]